 Future Considerations if Direct Subsidy Bonds Are Reauthorized by Congress

 In the event that direct subsidy bond programs once again become a financing option for state and local governments, GFOA advises governments to exercise caution and, prior to issuing direct subsidy bonds in the future, have a full understanding of the differences between tax-exempt bonds and these taxable bond instruments.
 If your government determines that issuing direct subsidy bonds is appropriate, the following items should be taken into consideration.

 Direct Subsidy Bond Sale Planning Considerations

-- Consult with an independent financial advisor and analyze whether tax-exempt interest rates or taxable interest rates (net of the subsidy payment) results in a lower borrowing cost.
+- Consult with an independent Municipal Advisor and analyze whether tax-exempt interest rates or taxable interest rates (net of the subsidy payment accounting for potential sequestration) results in a lower borrowing cost.

-- An optimal bond structure may involve the issuance of both tax-exempt bonds (in the shorter maturities) and taxable direct subsidy bonds for longer maturities.
+- An optimal bond structure may involve the issuance of both tax-exempt bonds (and taxable direct subsidy bonds..
 When employing a competitive sale process, consider allowing bidders to determine which maturities will be tax-exempt and which will be taxable direct subsidy bonds.

 - Evaluate permitted use of subsidy payments under the bond documents and determine what to do with those payments:

-- deposit into sinking fund and use to pay debt service - effectively reduces borrowing cost to net interest rate;
+- deposit into sinking fund and use to pay debt service - effectively reduces borrowing cost to the net interest rate; or

-- pledge subsidy payment as security for bonds normally requires amendment of bond resolution or indenture; consult bond counsel;
+- pledge subsidy payment as security for bonds – normally requires amendment of bond resolution or indenture; consult bond counsel; or

 - use subsidy payment for some other purpose - however, diverting subsidy payment is effectively borrowing for the other purpose;